Nuevo curso 2026/2027 Formación Online con Dani Ciscar y Laura Aragonès

 The key to achieving yoga's deepest benefits: The analytics couldn't agree more.

-Today I'm here to show you a part of my daily life, a ritual I do as soon as I wake up.
-It's something that has helped me and is helping me incredibly to be in a complete state of health, physically, mentally, and spiritually.
-I'd like to share it with you in case it might help.
+Today I'm going to show you a part of my daily life, a ritual I do as soon as I wake up, and it's something that has helped me and is helping me incredibly to be in a full state of health, physical, mental and spiritual, and I'd like to share it with you in case it might help you.

-Practicing yoga from a state of utmost calm, breathing deeply in each sequence for 4 to 5 seconds and holding each posture for a minimum of 2 to 3 minutes.
+The practice of yoga from a state of maximum calm, breathing deeply in each sequence for 4 to 5 seconds and holding each posture for a minimum of 2 to 3 minutes.

-I'm not a yoga teacher, but I am a keen observer, with a high analytical capacity, and I've been able to realize that there are different styles or practices of yoga that don't help you reach the state you should reach.
+I am not a yoga teacher, but I am a great observer, with a high analytical capacity, and I have been able to realize that there are different styles or practices of yoga that do not help to reach that state that one should reach.

-The goal of yoga should not be to see who is the most flexible, agile, fast, or technical in performing the postures, but to reach a point where you learn to breathe properly while flowing through the asanas (postures) with kindness and flexibility (not physical, but mental).
+The purpose of yoga should not be to see who is the most flexible, agile, fast or technical in doing the postures, but to reach a point where you learn to breathe properly while flowing through the asanas (postures) from kindness and flexibility (not physical, but mental).

-I have observed over the years in different styles of yoga, as well as in different types of teachers who taught it, that the vast majority did not hold the postures for the appropriate amount of time, nor did they take the necessary time between movements to breathe deeply.
+Over the years, I have observed in different styles of yoga, as well as among different types of teachers, that the vast majority neither held the postures for the appropriate amount of time, nor took the necessary time between movements to breathe deeply.

 An example that all of you who practice it regularly will surely understand is the one that has to do with sun salutations.

-If you barely have time to breathe in and out for 1 to 2 seconds between one movement and another in the sequence (because you keep changing your posture rapidly), this leads to:
+If between one movement and another within the sequence, you barely have time to inhale and exhale for 1 to 2 seconds (because they keep changing your position quickly), that leads to:

-1. You breathe shallowly and in a “shallow” manner: This leads to hypoxia (decreased oxygenation) and hypercapnia (increased carbon dioxide).
+1. Breathing shallowly and in a "not deep" way: This leads to hypoxia (decreased oxygenation) and hypercapnia (increased carbon dioxide).

-2. By going fast, accelerated and breathing without hardly introducing oxygen (because it is practically impossible to achieve this by inhaling for 1 to 2 seconds) you activate the sympathetic nervous system,
+2. By going fast, accelerating, and breathing without taking in much oxygen (because it is practically impossible to do so by inhaling for 1 to 2 seconds), you activate the sympathetic nervous system.

-You may be the most flexible person in the world and have the most refined technique, but if your tendency in practice is to perform all the postures in the shortest possible time, barely holding the stillness of the postures and performing the asanas as if they were a marathon, you will never achieve the deepest benefits of yoga.
+You can be the most flexible person in the world with the most refined technique, but if your tendency in practice is to perform all the existing postures in the shortest possible time, barely maintaining the stillness of the postures and carrying out the asanas as if it were a marathon, you will never reach the deepest benefits of yoga.

-This video is an example of my daily practice, which I do every day as soon as I wake up.
+This video is an example of my daily practice, which I carry out every day as soon as I wake up.

-Although I am not a certified instructor, my analytical skills have allowed me to perceive that there are styles of yoga that do not promote the desired state (and I have been able to verify this at an analytical level).
-Later on, I will show you several tests that determine how the practice of yoga from one point or another can be beneficial or harmful to health.
+Although I am not a certified instructor, my analytical skills have allowed me to perceive that there are styles of yoga that do not promote the desired state (and I have been able to verify this analytically).
+Later, I will show you several tests that determine how the practice of yoga from one point or another can be beneficial or harmful to health.

-Yoga with rapid inhalations/exhalations and hardly holding the postures for long
+Yoga with rapid inhalations/exhalations and hardly any time spent in the postures

-In this hyperdynamic yoga, rapid, shallow breathing is practiced, limiting the amount of air inhaled with each breath.
-This results in less oxygen entering the lungs and, therefore, less oxygenation of the blood.
+This hyper-dynamic yoga style involves rapid, shallow breathing, which limits the amount of air inhaled with each breath.
+This results in less oxygen entering the lungs and, consequently, less oxygenation of the blood.

 Result: low blood oxygen levels, leading to a state of cellular hypoxia.